matrix-org/synapse/docker/README-testing.md

 Under some circumstances, you may wish to build the images manually.
 The instructions below will lead you to doing that.

-Note that this image can only be built using [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/), therefore BuildKit needs to be enabled when calling `docker build`.
+Note that these images can only be built using [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/), therefore BuildKit needs to be enabled when calling `docker build`.
 This can be done by setting `DOCKER_BUILDKIT=1` in your environment.